 Cannabis in Minnesota

-Recreational cannabis use and possession by people 21 and older is legal in the state of Minnesota, effective August 1, 2023.
+Recreational cannabis use and possession by people 21 and older is legal in the state of Minnesota.
 Marijuana remains illegal under federal law, where it is still classified as a controlled substance.

 Where are you allowed to use cannabis in Minneapolis?

 Cannabis can be used by people 21 and older on private property that is not accessible to the public (if permitted by the owner), private residences and at places with approved licenses or an event permit (however, no licenses or event permits are available at this time).
-Smoking or vaping cannabis is allowed outside anywhere it isn’t prohibited by the Minnesota Clean Indoor Air Act, such as in a park, on a sidewalk or outside a restaurant or bar, unless the City of Minneapolis passes an ordinance prohibiting it.
+Smoking or vaping cannabis is allowed outside anywhere it isn’t prohibited by the Minnesota Clean Indoor Air Act, such as on a sidewalk or outside a restaurant or bar, unless the City of Minneapolis passes an ordinance prohibiting it.
+Smoking or vaping cannabis is not allowed on Minneapolis park property.

 The Minnesota Clean Indoor Air Act bans smoking or vaping tobacco and cannabis products in indoor public places, including bars, restaurants, offices, stores and health clinics.